-Ideology driven opinion is fundamentally different from Evidence driven opinion.
-For the sake of this article, I would term them as IBO ( Ideology Based Opinion) and EBO ( Evidence Based Opinion).
+Ideology-based opinion(IBO) is fundamentally different from evidence-based opinion(EBO).
 It is important to distinguish these two patterns when we engage in any meaningful debate.
-It is also important to identify individuals who consistently maintain IBO, because for two reasons: No meaningful debate or exchange of conclusions can be achieved if the debate is between two IBO positions or IBO person.
-A sociological and psychological profiling of the individuals is important to be done before such a debate is initiated.
-General population should understand these subtleties before concluding the facts-of-matter of a debate.
-Indeed, it would better that the audience themselves reflect on their sociological and psychological predilections before make conclusion of a debate.
-This is important because achieving consensus is critically important is achieving ‘peace’ and ‘efficiency’ in civil society.
+It is also important to identify individuals who consistently maintain IBO for two reasons: no meaningful debate or exchange of conclusions can be achieved if the debate is between two IBO positions.
+A sociological and psychological profiling of individuals need to be done before meaningful debates have a chance at a true exchange of ideas.
+The general population should understand these subtleties before concluding the facts of a debate.
+Indeed, it would be better that the audience themselves reflect on their sociological and psychological predilections before making conclusions about a debate.
+This is important because achieving consensus is critically important in achieving “peace” and “efficiency” in civil society.

-- Philosopher of Science Thomas Kuhn described the resistance of scientific community to change in his seminal book ‘The Structure of Scientific Revolution’.
-But such change nonetheless occur and give way to what Kuhn describe as ‘Paradigm Shifts’.
+- Philosopher of Science Thomas Kuhn described the resistance of the scientific community to change in his seminal book The Structure of Scientific Revolution.
+But such changes nonetheless occur and give way to what Kuhn described as “paradigm shifts”.